amethyst/rustrogueliketutorial/book/src/chapter_41.md

         1. We do a *clipping* check.
 We check that `tx` and `ty` are actually inside the *map* boundaries.
 It's quite likely that the player will visit the edge of the map, and you don't want to crash because they can see tiles that aren't in the map area!
         2. We calculate the `idx` (index) of the `tx/ty` position, telling us where on the map this screen location is.
         3. If it is revealed, we call the mysterious `get_tile_glyph` function for this index (more on that in a moment), and set the results on the screen.
+        4. If the tile is off the map and `SHOW_BOUNDARIES` is `true` - we draw a dot.
-        4. Regardless of clipping, we add 1 to `x` - we're moving to the next column.
+        5. Regardless of clipping, we add 1 to `x` - we're moving to the next column.
     3. We add one to `y`, since we're now moving down the screen.
 3. We've rendered a map!